 The teaching of reading is also accompanied by the daily teaching of synthetic phonics in the early years and key stage 1.
 Phonemes (the sound letters make)are taught in a systematic way.
 Graphemes (the way a phoneme looks) are taught, practised and applied through the use of ICT, practical activities and recorded methods.
 The school follows the letters and sounds and phonics play schemes of work.

 The approaches to the teaching of reading and synthetic phonics have had a positive impact on the achievement of our children.
-93% of year 4 children achieved are related expectations at the end of 2015/16.
-87% of year 1 children passed their end of year phonics screen checks which is above national averages.
+88% of year 4 children achieved are related expectations or above at the end of 2018/19.
+100% of the year 1 children passed their phonics screen checks in June 2019.
+This is well above national averages.